bioinfoUQAM/mirLibSpark/README.md

 cp ../input_samples/library_c_len5.txt ../input
 ```

-Step 2: edit the diffguide file `diffguide_ath.txt`, as needed, in mirLibSpark folder (root)
+Step 2: edit the diffguide file `diffguide_ath.txt` as needed, in mirLibSpark folder (root)
 It looks like this:

 > Experiment->Control